 So what kind of European itineraries can you read about here?

 I have tried to compile some of the best itineraries written or researched by me as well as by others who have written extensively about Europe.
 I am someone with a flexible job but even then I do not have the flexibility of spending months at a given location.
 Hence most of the itineraries you will find here will be the ones where we (me/other travel bloggers) spend only a few days in each city.
 But even then you will not find itineraries here that will encourage you to cover 4 countries in 7 days.
 There are many companies that sell such European vacation packages.
 However, that is just not my style and I have revisited few European cities many times because I felt that I didn’t spend enough time in some of them the first time or second time.
 Most of my trips have been DIY European vacations except for my semi-arranged SOTC Europe tour in Italy.
 I do not have anything against people who opt for Europe travel packages but I have found it to be cheaper and better when I end up planning my own Europe itineraries.
+Guided tours of Europe has been the go to for many elders from India since they don’t want the hassle of planning their own Europe travel itineraries.

 Best things to do in Europe: Travel Itinerary examples

 Is England my favourite country in Europe?
 Not really.
 But ironically it is currently the first and the last European country I have been to.
 As an 11-year-old setting foot for the first time in Europe, London was definitely not an ideal choice.
 The thing I remember most about that trip is how it rained every single day and how I found it dreary and dull.
 My 2nd time in London did not change that perception either.
 But they say third time is a charm and I finally warmed up to London when I went last year.
+London should be your start point during your 1 month Europe itinerary.

 For the sake of creating better circular itineraries, I have divided some countries into multiple itineraries.